-“Take enough to quit your job and hide,” he said.
+“Take enough to quit your job and hide.”
+He pushed away his empty bowl.
 “Then you can focus on painting.”

-Jacob parted his full lips in a lazy smile made for fantasies.
+Jacob’s full lips parted in a lazy smile made for fantasies.
 “Thieves do have aliases, Naira.”
 He took her hands, and her toffee-colored fingers instantly paled next to his dark skin.
-“It’s just…I know how strapped you are for cash.
-And I hate to see you struggle.”
+“It’s just…I know how strapped you are for cash, and I hate to see you struggle.”
 He sighed.
 “I’m only halfway through med school, love.
 I don’t know how much longer I can tolerate not being able to help you.
-It makes me feel…unworthy.”
+It makes me feel unworthy.”

-Naira’s shoulders relaxed as her thoughts drifted away from the money and toward her relationship with Jacob.
-He’d been many things in their two years of dating–on call handyman, karaoke partner, art critic–none of which qualified him as unworthy.
+Naira frowned.
+He’d been many things in their two years of dating–on call handyman, karaoke partner, art critic–he was hardly unworthy.
 With him she had learned to appreciate simple things, especially the love they shared.
-Was the money worth risking that?
+Was money worth risking that?

-“I can’t do it,” she said, snatching up the receipt and crumpling it.
+“I can’t do it.”
+She snatched up the receipt and crumpled it.